Normal crossing properties of complex hypersurfaces via logarithmic residues: Introduction

 \section{Introduction}

 Let $S$ be a complex manifold and $D$ be a (reduced) hypersurface $D$, referred to as a \emph{divisor} in the sequel.
 In the landmark paper \cite{Sai80}, Kyoji Saito introduced the sheaves of $\O_S$-modules of logarithmic differential forms and logarithmic vector fields on $S$ along $D$.
 Logarithmic vector fields are tangent to $D$ at any smooth point of $D$; logarithmic differential forms have simple poles and form a complex under the usual differential.
-Saito's clean algebraically flavored definition encodes deep geometric, topological, and representation theoretic information on the singularities that is yet only partly understood.
-The precise target for his theory was the Gau\ss-Manin connection on the base $S$ of the semiuniversal deformation of isolated hypersurface singularities, a logarithmic connection along the discriminant $D$.
-Saito developed mainly three aspects of his logarithmic theory in loc.~cit.: Free divisors, logarithmic stratifications, and logarithmic residues.
-Many fascinating developments grew out of Saito's paper, a few of which we highlight in the following brief overview.
+Saito's clean algebraically flavored definition encodes deep geometric, topological, and representation-theoretic information on the singularities that is yet only partly understood.
+The precise target for his theory was the Gau\ss--Manin connection on the base $S$ of the semiuniversal deformation of isolated hypersurface singularities, a logarithmic connection along the discriminant $D$.
+Saito developed mainly three aspects of his logarithmic theory in \cite{Sai80}: free divisors, logarithmic stratifications, and logarithmic residues.